top of page

 Out Shopping

 Choosing the right place to buy your marine stock from is one of the most important choices in setting up a new tank and keeping a established one healthy.
+We have heard to many customers say they cant keep marine fish when in fact it was poor stock and poor service from their suppliers that was the cause.
 Here are some tips on what to avoid and what to look for in a retail store:

 Don't be put off by weather the store is a small local or a large chain store.
 Some small local shops are hidden gems with knowledge and a level of customer service rarely seen in large stores.
 There are also some fantastic large stores out there with a huge range of stock and choice so be open to a range of retail options.